Can you sell your home bought with help to buy equity loan?

 How to sell your Help to Buy home?

 You can market it, in the same way as if it were not bought with Help to Buy Equity Loan.
-If you want to know more about the process and steps of selling your home, visit our article on this subject.
+Click here if you want to know more about the steps of selling your home.

 However, you will need to get in contact with Target Group – a firm used by Homes England for all administrative tasks relating to Help to Buy Equity Loan.